Arcaegix/story/README.md

 ## Architecture

 Story draws inspiration from ETH PoS in decoupling execution and consensus clients.
-The execution client relays EVM blocks into the `story` consesus client via Engine ABI, using an ABCI++ adapter to make EVM state compatible with that of CometBFT.
+The execution client relays EVM blocks into the `story` consensus client via Engine ABI, using an ABCI++ adapter to make EVM state compatible with that of CometBFT.
 With this architecture, consensus efficiency is no longer bottlenecked by execution transaction throughput.

 ![Node Architecture](assets/diagram.png)